Interdisciplinary Faculty Seminars

 JUNIOR SCHOLARS IN CONVERSATION

 A seminar, designed to integrate junior faculty members into the BC academic community by providing a forum for them to discuss their own work in progress.
 The idea is to demonstrate how research and collaborative interchange are possible in a modern university, and how it is valuable for us to have opportunities to talk about the interconnections between our lives, our teaching, and our research and writing projects, sharing our work even across the disciplinary boundaries that define the modern university.
-To read the December 2, 2004 Chronicle article about this program please click on the following site,

 Daniel Callahan, Music Adam Lewis, English